Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 ([Source](http://www.red3d.com/cwr/steer/gdc99/))

+*It is important to note here that Reynolds ([1999](http://www.red3d.com/cwr/steer/gdc99/)) uses a combination of wall following and containment for obstical avoidance above.
+In general it was a bit confusing as many sources called some of the more "complex" behaviors different things*

-*You will see some of these behaviors later in the Anylogic Models*
+*Additionally, You will see some of these behaviors later in the Anylogic Models*

 ### 1.c) Group Behaviors:
 Note: Each section title is linked to the corresponding WebCourses URL.